french-subtitles-netflix

 • French will become part of your daily life.
 When you opt to incorporate French into your daily activities (yes, you’re not the only one who watches Netflix every night before bed!), you’ll be making a habit of practicing the language and boosting your comprehension skills without adding any extra commitments to your schedule.

-It’s science.
-Our brain works in amazing ways, and even if it doesn’t feel like you’re learning while watching these movies, you’ll be thinking more en français (in French) than you might realize.
-Here are some specific ways that turning on your Netflix subtitles will help you learn French:
+So how does this work?
+Read here to see that this type of learning is scientifically proven.
+Our brain works in amazing ways, and even if it doesn’t feel like you’re learning while watching these movies, you’ll be thinking more en français (in French) than you may realize.

 • You’ll get better at recognizing common French words and phrases.
 Again, we’re visual learners, so seeing common words flash on the screen repeatedly but in different contexts will help drill them in.
 This is especially relevant for French learners, since it can be so difficult to distinguish words between all those liaisons and silent letters.